kmesh-net/kmesh/docs/proposal/kmesh_support_localityLB.md

 ### Goals

-The purpose of this proposal is to add locality aware load balancing capabilities to kmesh workload mode, corresponding to locality load balancing in istio ambient mesh.
+The purpose of this proposal is to add locality aware load balancing capabilities to kmesh dual engine mode, corresponding to locality load balancing in istio ambient mesh.

 ### Proposal